growingdevs/growingdevs.github.io/_posts/2014-01-29-refactoring-rails-views-with-simplest-view.md

 ## Hello OO! ##

-After this section, I want to make a quick asside to point out something important.
+After this section, I want to make a quick aside to point out something important.
 With SimplestView, we're back to using Ruby as the Object-Oriented language that it is!
 If we need to share code, we make a `module` to mixin.
 Or, if it makes sense, we can use inheritence.

 If we have another method `formatted_county_sales_tax`, we can extract a method to do the formatting.
 Then, if that new formatting method is used in multiple views, it's as easy as extracting a module like `SalesTaxFormattable`.